sony/meta-flutter/README.md

 $ bitbake flutter-drm-eglstream-backend
 ```

-## Cross-building using Yocto SDK
+## Build using Yocto SDK

-Setup the cross-building toolchain environment using a script that you built and installed.
+Setup the cross-building toolchain environment using a script that you built and installed:
 ```Shell
 $ source /opt/poky/3.1.7/environment-setup-aarch64-poky-linux
 ```

-Set the following environment vars to cross-build using clang.
+Set the following environment vars to cross-build using clang:
 ```Shell
 $ export CC=${CLANGCC}
 $ export CXX=${CLANGCXX}